open-source-archive/howler/README.md

 Howler-vault includes a rootToken to create policies for applications, cubbyhole tokens, and secret-tokens, and to read/write into cubbyhole.

 A goroutine per deployment instance will:
-- create policies for new applications and write them to Vault
+1. create policies for new applications and write them to Vault
-- create cubbyhole tokens
+2. create cubbyhole tokens
-- create secret-tokens with policies
+3. create secret-tokens with policies
-- authenticate with cubbyhole tokens (shared) to Vault
+4. authenticate with cubbyhole tokens (shared) to Vault
-- write secret-tokens into cubbyhole/sharedsecret.
+5. write secret-tokens into cubbyhole/sharedsecret.
 Cubbyhole stores secrets per token, so the same path for everyone is ok
-- creates an HTTPS endpoint for the upcoming Docker host
+6. create an HTTPS endpoint for the upcoming Docker host
-- waits for the newly deployed Docker host and responds with its cubbyhole token.
+7. wait for the newly deployed Docker host and respond with its cubbyhole token.
 The requester may be an init script within Docker)
-- terminates goroutine
+8. terminates goroutine

 #####Init Script
 The init script receives a cubbyhole token that it can use to authenticate to Vault.
 Here are the required steps you must take within the init script: